mrctms/memo/README.md

 s - To show all memo
 a sh - Add a shorted memo
-r position number - Show the complete memo
+r position number - Show the complete memo m position number - To edit a memo m sh position number - To edit the memo behind the shorted memo
 </code>
 </pre>